CT-1326/CT-1326/README.md

 ### <div align="center">HI I'm CT-1326,  Welcome to my profile👋</div>

-- 💻 I’m studying and working on the WEB/APP
+- 💻 I’m studying and working on the WEB-APP

 - 👨‍💻 And also, I'm trying to solve the algorithm problem with Python.